 - (P) All appeals must be submitted in writing to the OWHA Office in accordance with the criteria of RULE SIX. - (Q) The committee shall immediately upon the filing of an appeal as to categorization, make all information available to the parties who made the original decision, including the Form A of any team to the party who is appealing prior to the appeal being heard, and in sufficient time for the appealing party to utilize same at the time of the hearing of their appeal.

-(R) Categories:
+The affected team will receive in writing 3 to 4 days before the appeal hearing the written recommendation, with rationale, from the Categorization Committee. - (R) Categories: